mrdavid0614/mrdavid0614/README.md

 ## Hi there 👋

-Frontend Developer passionate about building new things with the JavaScript ecosystem (Reactjs, React Native, Nextjs, ExpressJS).
+Fullstack Developer passionate about building new things with the JavaScript ecosystem (Reactjs, React Native, Nextjs, ExpressJS).
+Exploring Go by building some sandbox projects in the free time.

 # Skills